The Master VEG Program

 Sponsored by People's Food Co-op

-is to provide in-depth information on a healthy, plant-based lifestyle.
-It is aimed at those wishing to delve into the issues of vegetarianism in greater depth.
-Each class in the series looks at a separate but related issue of a plant-based lifestyle, including implications for our health, the environment, social justice and our relationship with animals.
-A key component of the program is the service-oriented project, where attendees are expected to contribute at least 16 volunteer hours to a nonprofit organization that concerns itself with one or more of the issues discussed during the course.
+Sustainable.
+Heart-healthy.
+Compassionate.
+Learn what's behind the buzz words connected to a plant-based lifestyle from the professionals - doctors, nutritionists, animal lawyers, activists, environmental scientists, philosophers, and more.
+Each class examines implications of a plant-based lifestyle on our health, the environment, social justice, and our relationship with animals.
+A key component of the program is the service-oriented project, where attendees are expected to contribute at least 16 volunteer hours to a related nonprofit organization.

-- Registration for the entire program is just $45 for Northwest VEG members, $55 for non members, or $25 for students and low income.
-Scholarships are also available.
-"Low-income" is self-determined, but for guidelines, we suggest using twice the federal poverty guidelines.
+- Registration for the entire program is just $50 for Northwest VEG members, $60 for non members.
+Students are $30.
+Scholarships are also available; email email@example.com for more info.

-- The main subject areas to be addressed include nutrition, the linkage between diet and health and chronic diseases (such as heart disease, cancer and diabetes), the environmental effects of food choices, animal treatment and animal agriculture, and information on planning a healthy diet, including a cooking demonstration.
+- Primary course topics include nutrition, the linkage between diet and health and chronic diseases (such as heart disease, cancer and diabetes), the environmental effects of food choices, animal treatment and animal agriculture, and information on planning a healthy diet including a cooking demonstration.

-- Resource lists will be provided for each session, and there will be short bonus activities to be worked on between classes.
+- Resource lists will be provided for each session, with short bonus activities between classes.

 - A "Master VEG" certificate will be presented upon completion of training and volunteer work.